 There are potential hazards outside apartment buildings as well, such as:

 Compensation for your injuries in any slip and fall depend on a variety of factors.
 Most notably, these amounts relate to:

-If a plaintiff was partly at fault for the fall, he or she is still permitted to pursue a claim against the landlord but the settlement or award may be reduced by the proportion of the claimant’s own negligence.
+If a plaintiff was partly at fault for the fall, he or she is still permitted to pursue a slip and fall claim against the landlord but the settlement or award may be reduced by the proportion of the claimant’s own negligence.

-Personal injury litigation works best with a trusted attorney on your sides.
-If you have been injured in a slip and fall in an apartment building, please call to schedule a free, no-obligation consultation with Los Angeles slip and fall lawyer Sean F. Salamati.
+Personal injury litigation works best with a trusted personal injury attorney on your side.
+If you have been injured in an apartment building slip and fall accident, you need a slip and fall lawyer who knows how to get results – you need Sean Salamati.
+Please call today to schedule your free, no-obligation consultation!
 We represent clients throughout the state of California and are here to help you obtain maximum compensation for your injuries.